 The Consequences of Dumbing Down

-During the past thirty years there has been a concerted effort in Western nations to avoid political confrontation by lowering educational standards.
+During the past thirty years there has been a concerted effort in Western nations to avoid political confrontation by lowering educational standards and creating a far less intelligent population.

-By the 1980s the process of dumbing down was in train and has only picked up momentum.
+By the 1980s the process of dumbing down was in train and has only picked up momentum over the past decades.

 When Education was important

 The focus was on 'bright' class.
-Pushing them as far as they could go, exposing them to various disciplines and outside intellectual stimulation.
+Pushing those children as far as they could go, exposing them to various disciplines and outside intellectual stimulation.

 The child who graduated a primary (elementary) school at twelve in 1960 not only could read at the level of a High School graduate today, not only could do mathematics, but knew the basics of astronomy, biology, geography, chemistry, and physics.